Charlotte likes pretty things, and she loves the beach, sushi, coffee and seashells.

 I wanted to take this moment to review a dress I recently bought at Hot Topic.
 The dress is the Dark Galaxy Glow-In-The-Dark Dress, the Plus Size edition.
 The dress is 38 inches long and 95% polyester and 5% spandex.
 The beautiful, lightweight fabric, extra arm room, fitted waist, the delicate way that it hangs, and extraterrestrial purple color sold this dress for me.
-This dress retailed at close to forty-five dollars, not including any discounts, which do become available from time to time at Hot Topic.
+This dress retailed at close to 45 dollars, not including any discounts, which do become available from time to time at Hot Topic.
 I love this dress, and it's become one of my favorites.

 Sizing for Hot Topic Glow-In-The-Dark Dress

 The plus sizes range from zero to five, and according to the size/fit guide at Hot Topic, a zero is a size 12.
 A one is a size 14/16; a size two is size 18/20.
 Size three is 22/24, size four is 24/26, size five is 26/28, and size six is an equivalent to a size 30.
 As for me, I fall within the size two range or size 20 scope at Hot Topic.
 I am about 288 pounds at 5'5, and my measurements are 47 chest size, 47 waist size, 54 inch hip circumference, with a 40B size brassiere measurement.
 These figures are quite crucial because purchasing dresses online can be tricky.
 Usually, the models represented do not adequately replicate a real-life figure.
 Real life figures range in size, shape, length, width.
 In my case, I am more pear shaped, carrying most of my weight near my hips and rear end while being mostly flat-chested for a plus-sized woman.
 My most significant problem areas with dresses are usually the sleeves.
 My arms are rather large and typically plus-sized dresses with any sleeve constrict or get 'stuck' at my upper arm area, and therefore, are deemed unwearable.